KalpitChoudhari/codexponent/_posts/2023-02-27-brakeman-gem.md

 end
 ```

-- Note:- add it to the development group
-1. run `gem install brakeman`  on the console
+- run `gem install brakeman`  on the console

 **Uses**:-

-1. in your project directory run
+- in your project directory run

 ```ruby
 brakeman your_rails_app
 ```

-1. To specify your result in a file you can use
+- To specify your result in a file you can use

 ```ruby
 brakeman -o file